 The OECD’s work on tax policy and statistics focuses on providing internationally comparable revenue statistics and offers high-quality economic analysis and tax policy advice.
 Read more about our work.

-With tax playing an important role in the response to the coronavirus (Covid-19) pandemic, the OECD has outlined a range of emergency tax measures governments could adopt to curb the economic fallout of the crisis, and has developed a compilation of all tax measures taken by governments so far.
+With tax playing an important role in the response to the coronavirus (COVID-19) pandemic, the OECD has outlined a range of tax measures governments could adopt to curb the economic fallout of the crisis and has developed a compilation of all tax measures taken by governments so far.

-For more information, visit our dedicated Covid-19 hub: www.oecd.org/coronavirus/en/
+For more information, visit our dedicated COVID-19 hub.

 This report provides key insights and a number of considerations to help policymakers wishing to improve their tax policy frameworks for virtual currencies.

-A report providing a detailed review of the taxation of household savings in 40 OECD and partner countries.
+This report provides a detailed review of the taxation of household savings in 40 OECD and partner countries.
 It examines the different approaches that countries take to taxing household savings.